scrabbletank/farhome-rules/rulesdoc.md

 #### Enduring Concentration
 *Requires 2 Stamina*

-You add 1 superior die to your concentration checks and saving throws that would stun or leave you incapacitated..
+When making concentration checks you add bad dice for every wound taken instead of terrible dice.
+You add 1 critical success when saving against effects that stun or incapacitate you.

 #### Exertion
 *Requires 10th level*